 Kernel and driver development.
 We developed custom Linux distro and configured the system to reduce the boot time to less than five seconds.

 Embedded software development for the camera module.
 We developed a video streaming service that enables 1080p at 30fps H.264 video stream.
-This server receives frames from the camera module, which is based on the OmniVision OV5640 image sensor.
+This service receives frames from the camera module, which is based on the OmniVision OV5640 image sensor.
 The camera is attached to a board, which encodes the information using H264 hardware codec, then streams videos over RTSP (Real Time Streaming Protocol) via Wi-Fi.

 In addition, we built an app for Android to test video streaming through network address translation (NAT).
 We configured NAT to allow a router to act as an agent between the public network and a private network, thus reducing the usage of IP addresses.